mlan/docker-asterisk/ROADMAP.md

 ## Music on hold

-- Script that converts sound files to wav 8000 Hz mono
+- Script that converts sound files to wav 8000 Hz mono.

 ## AutoBan